MicrosoftDocs/architecture-center/docs/example-scenario/data/small-medium-data-warehouse-content.md

 - [Greenfield](https://wikipedia.org/wiki/Greenfield_project) deployment of data warehouses.

-- Migrating on-premises data warehouses that are > 1 TB or projected to grow to that size within a year.
+- Migrating on-premises data warehouses that are larger than 1 TB or are projected to reach that size within a year.

 ## Considerations

-These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
+These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets designed to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

 The following considerations apply to this scenario.